Dora Educates CC

-“You mean the college wanted to be hip.”
+“You mean the colleges want to be hip.”

 “I think they recognized that they were old fogeyish.”

-“How did they get them to agree, by occupying their offices?
+“How did the students get their teachers to agree, by occupying their offices?
 Colleges aren’t God-fearing.
 They’re student-fearing.”

-“CC, what I like about you is that you are a student, still trying to figure things out.
-Some of these activists, with their don’t trust anyone over 30.
+“CC, what is nice about you is that you are a student, still trying to figure things out.
+Some of these activists, with their ‘Don’t trust anyone over thirty.’
 They really think they have all the answers.”

 “You don’t think they see a lot of what’s wrong?”

 “You are no longer a child.
-You are held accountable.
-Like an adult. . .
+You are an adult held accountable. . . . .
 By God!”

-Dora gives her a moment to think it over, then continues:
+Dora again gives CC a moment to think it over, then continues.

 “Adultery doesn’t have a question mark next to it.
 It doesn’t require a complicated interpretation from the Talmud.
 There is no maybe.
 It’s one of the Ten Commandments.”

-“You’re having an affair with a married man, a father of a young child!”
+“You’re having an affair with a married man.
+He’s the father of a young child!”

-CC remains absolutely silent, more frozen by indecision then feeling contrite.
+CC remains absolutely silent, more frozen by indecision than feeling contrite.

 Jeremy sticks his head in the door.

-She covers the mouthpiece of the phone then whispers loud enough for him to hear.
+She covers the mouthpiece of the phone, then whispers loudly enough for him to hear.
 “My sister-in-law.”
-CC waves for him to go away.
+CC waves for him to leave.

-Dora continues “I know that sounds judgmental but you know what?
+Dora says, “I know that sounds judgmental, but you know what?
 It is.
 That’s how it should be.
 I don’t know how this whole thing started about not being judgmental.
 It began with therapists.
 Now it’s everyone.
-Tolerance.
-Understanding.
 Accepting anything and everything you do.
 Doing your own thing has become the sacred commandment of our times.”
 Like an orator, she waits for the rhythm to carry her forward.
 “Says who?”